Harkmac Construction Building Site Drainage Installation

 Preventing blockages in underground drains involves a combination of regular maintenance and good practices.

-To avoid issues, refrain from disposing of grease, fats, or oils down the drain, as these can cause significant build-ups.
+To avoid issues, refrain from disposing of fats, oils or grease (FOG) down the drain, as these can cause significant build-ups.
 Installing drain guards in sinks and showers can help catch hair and debris, preventing clogs.

 It is also important to use safe drain cleaning products periodically to keep drains clear.
 Regular inspection and maintenance of both drains and gutters are crucial for early detection of potential problems.